-The CBPP will be preceded by a few preparatory activities included in the project description, The necessary preparatory process before the CBPP can be conducted requires completion of a number of project activities, including: (i) developing the new materials on the CC/FS/GEN/NUT nexus (Activity 2.2.1.a); (ii) designing the comprehensive training strategy to cover the needs of all three components and M&E (Activity 2.3.1.b); (iii) supporting the GoL to conduct ToTT for CBPP at national, district and community levels (Activity 3.1.1.a); and (iv) developing the overlay of hazards and vulnerability context for the implementation sites (Activity 3.1.1.d); amongst others.
-The CBPP process will be conducted in alignment with the AF's Gender Policy and Environmental and Social Policy, WFP's Gender Policy, Environmental Policy and Environmental and Social Standards and national protocols and quality standards.
+The CBPP will be preceded by a few preparatory activities included in the project description, including: (i) developing the new materials on the CC/FS/GEN/NUT nexus (Activity 2.2.1.a); (ii) designing the comprehensive training strategy to cover the needs of all three components and M&E (Activity 2.3.1.b); (iii) supporting the GoL to conduct ToTT for CBPP at national, district and community levels (Activity 3.1.1.a); and (iv) developing the overlay of hazards and vulnerability context for the implementation sites (Activity 3.1.1.d); amongst others.
+The CBPP process will be conducted in alignment with the AF's Gender Policy and Environmental and Social Standards and national protocols and quality standards.